MaxiAlonso/holbertonschool-low_level_programming/0x15-file_io/README.md

 • What are file permissions, and how to set them when creating a file with the open system call
 • What is a system call
 • What is the difference between a function and a system call
-• For this project we had to create the following C programs:

 For this project we had to create the following C programs: